Milk

 The inciting incident occurs at 15 minutes when Police raid a gay bar and Harvey witnesses brutal treatment.
 He realizes staying silent and hiding won't protect the community - they must fight for political power..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Harvey decides to cut his hair, wear suits, and run a serious campaign for Assembly.
+This indicates the protagonist's commitment to Harvey decides to cut his hair, wear suits, and run a serious campaign for Assembly.
 Chooses to transform from radical to politician to win real power., moving from reaction to action.

 The Collapse moment at 94 minutes (73% through) represents the emotional nadir.
 Here, Jack Lira commits suicide.
 Literal death that devastates Harvey personally and shows the cost of his public life.
 His relationships cannot survive his political mission., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.